 Bird lab meetings

-This page lists weekly meetings of the Rubega/Elphick/Tingley labs.
+This page lists weekly meetings of the UConn Bird Group.
 Students (grads and undergrads) who are doing research in our labs and who are able to attend on a regular basis should sign up for 1 credit to participate in this class.
-Grad students doing research are expected to present at least once a semester; if time permits, twice may be possible.
-At least one presentation should be an update of some part of your research (the other can be on whatever is helpful to you with your research - a paper from the literature, stats questions, practice talk, etc., etc.).
-Undergraduates and BS/MS students should expect to present something on their research once a semester (perhaps sharing a session with another student).
-Undergraduates will need a permission number to enroll; please contact Margaret, Morgan, or Chris (depending on who your adviser is).
+Students doing research are expected to present at least once a semester; if time permits, twice may be possible.
+Presentations can include research updates, a paper from the literature, stats questions, practice talk, or other items that benefit from a large, diverse group of ornithologists.
+Students will need a permission number to enroll; please contact whoever your adviser is.

 Please note that the goal of these sessions is for EVERYONE to be engaged and participate in a discussion of the topic at hand.
+Students should come ready to contribute to the conversation every week.
 Those of us on the faculty side have a tendency to ramble on and dominate the conversation.
-We'll try not to do this.
-Students should come ready to contribute to the conversation every week.
+We'll try not to do this, but it will be easier for us to behave if you all come with lots to say.
 If you're new to the group don't worry about asking "dumb questions".
 They're often the most important ones as they either make the rest of us think about things that we've got complacent about or they show us that we're not communicating things very well.

-If you have other ideas for things worth discussing (especially relating to professional development), please talk to Margaret or Chris.
+If you have other ideas for things worth discussing (especially relating to professional development), please talk to one of the faculty.
 Past topics that we have discussed include: how to put together a CV for grad schools/job applications, ethics in research, how to write proposals, the mechanics of managing research funds, etc., etc.

 Graduate students can sign up to present by logging in to EEBedia and just editing this page.
-Undergraduates should talk to Margaret, Morgan, or Chris.
+Undergraduates should talk to one of the faculty.

 If there is a published paper to read, please put in a link to it.
-Note, that the actual papers probably will not be accessible unless you are on a computer connected to the UConn network (you can connect from any computer using uconn vpn and your netID).
+Note, that the actual papers probably will not be accessible unless you are on a computer connected to the UConn network (you can connect from any computer via the UConn library homepage: lib.uconn.edu).